Protocol Security Cluster

 Audits reduce defect risk, but they do not prove the live system will remain inside safe operating bounds once real state, liquidity, users, and integrations begin interacting with the new logic.
 Upgrade safety depends on whether the deployed system stays inside approved invariants after release.

-This page sits at the center of the protocol-security cluster because upgrades interact directly with governance integrity, authorization boundaries, and containment design.
+This page sits at the center of the protocol-security cluster because smart contract monitoring after upgrades interacts directly with governance integrity, authorization boundaries, and containment design.
+It should also work as a spoke beneath a broader future smart contract security hub, which is why the page keeps both monitoring and upgrade language in scope.

 What Should Teams Define Before Writing Upgrade Code?